Is Tyra Banks the villain? It depends upon whom you ask.

-A brand new Netflix docuseries has reopened the injuries of “America’s Next Top Model,” the favored actuality present that started by promising younger ladies an opportunity at an actual modeling profession and ended as a meme machine for its problematic picture shoots and judging.
+A brand new Netflix docuseries has reopened the injuries of “America’s Next Top Model,” the favored actuality present that started by promising younger girls an opportunity at an actual modeling profession and ended as a meme machine for its problematic picture shoots and judging.

 Over three episodes, Banks, former contestants and different judges, together with the photographer Nigel Barker, look again on the present, which ran from 2003 to 2018.
-Some slam Banks, whereas Banks herself seeks to set the report straight from her perspective.
+Some slam Banks, whereas Banks herself seeks to set the file straight from her perspective.
 And then there may be Barker, who tries, as he did on the unique present, to stroll a balanced line.

 “Were there mistakes?
 Yeah.
 Lots.
 Was Tyra responsible for all of them?
-No, of course not,” Barker instructed NCS final week, forward of the Monday launch of “Reality Check: Inside America’s Next Top Model.”
+No, of course not,” Barker informed NCS final week, forward of the Monday launch of “Reality Check: Inside America’s Next Top Model.”
 “But was she a part of it?
 Yes.”

 “But, also,” he added, “when a woman is the head of something and a businesswoman, people often condemn women in different ways than they would if a man had done things.”